 Now back to the braking problem on my Ford Fiesta.
 Done a few fault code reset and get the same ABS module fault code.
 It seems my ABS pump confirmed dead.

 I get a message that the ABS module has arrived and returned to Bug Auto workshop to install the used ABS module which is much cheaper (RM2.5k) than a brand new unit that cost a BOMB.
 After I get it replaced with the used unit, my car is back in its normal state!
 I felt the difference while pressing the brake pedal and it’s definitely back to usual.

 At the workshop, the mechanics used the brake system bleeding tools and followed the standard procedures to get the job done.

 Now how did I get this ABS brake problem?
 Recalling back, first, the previous workshop which I do not want to mention uses the wrong method by manually pumping the brakes to bleed brake fluid.
 The second possible cause might be the wrong way of using the brakes while going downhill?
 I suspected it was the first that caused my ABS pump to fail.

 Wow.
 Seems like I’d already driven my car for 6-7 years.
-Guess its time to change?
-Not really, although it did give some problems but I really like my Ford Fiesta a lot.
+Guess it’s time to change?
+Not really, although it did give some problems I really like my Ford Fiesta a lot.
 It is fun to drive!
 Now I really have to think twice about the car maintenance costs before getting a new European car.
-Like I said, I’m actually thinking of Mini Cooper S, Audi A4, Golf GTI, wow sounds nice and cool but can I really afford to pay the maintenance?
+As I said, I’m actually thinking of Mini Cooper S, Audi A4, Golf GTI, wow sounds nice and cool but can I really afford to pay the maintenance?
 The answer is NOT GONNA HAPPEN with my current income.
 I’m planning to ease my commitment and burden for the coming years. 🙂

 But I might go for GOLF GTI! 😛 and well done Bug Auto for getting my car back in shape.